telliott99/Swift-frameworks/files/swift_code.md

 print(s.stripCharacters(input: "$#."))
 ```

-This name for the main file is required.
+The name ``main.swift`` for the main file is required.
 On the command line:

 ```bash
 > swiftc stringStuff.swift main.swift -o prog && ./prog